 Please contact rebecca.coleman [@] gold.ac.uk for more information.

 A programme of events (from 2012-2014) to examine whether the current ‘age of austerity’ in the UK, Europe and some other parts of the developed Western world, changes the ways in which the future is imagined, planned for, worked towards and brought into being.

-Although the series has ended, events have recently been organised that develop some of the themes and ideas covered – see for example the We Can’t Be There series of events (2015) where artists, academics and cultural commentators discuss their approaches to studying the politics of futurity and disasters.
+Although the Seminar Series ended in 2014, further events were organised in 2015 that develop some of the themes and ideas covered – see for example the We Can’t Be There series, where artists, academics and cultural commentators discuss their approaches to studying the politics of futurity and disasters.